hoelzer/dfg/README.md

 This template is based on the template of the [Measurement Engineering Group](https://github.com/emtpb/proposal_dfg) and based on the RTF [DFG form 53_01_en 11/20](http://www.dfg.de/formulare/53_01_elan/53_01_en_elan.rtf), __last accessed in February 2021__.

-Thanks to [@nneuss](https://github.com/nneuss) a German version is also available.
+Thanks [@nneuss](https://github.com/nneuss) a German version is also available.
 Please use `dfg-german.tex` instead of `dfg.tex` for the German version.
 The german version is based on [DFG form 53.01 elan 03/22](https://www.dfg.de/formulare/53_01_elan/53_01_de_elan.rtf, __last accessed in June 2022__.

-Thanks to [@dl1chb](https://github.com/dl1chb) for better ToDo handling via the [todonotes package](https://www.ctan.org/pkg/todonotes) and updates of the template.
+Thanks [@dl1chb](https://github.com/dl1chb) for better ToDo handling via the [todonotes package](https://www.ctan.org/pkg/todonotes) and updates of the template.

-Thanks to [@mank4](https://github.com/mank4) for the implementation of a gantt chart and better handling of subsections for work packages.
+Thanks [@mank4](https://github.com/mank4) for the implementation of a gantt chart and better handling of subsections for work packages.

-Thanks to [@klb2](https://github.com/klb2/dfg-proposal-template) for the implementation of consecutive section numbers for 1.2.1 and 1.2.2.
+Thanks [@klb2](https://github.com/klb2/dfg-proposal-template) for the implementation of consecutive section numbers for 1.2.1 and 1.2.2.

+Thanks [@gituser789](https://github.com/gituser789) for the implementation of an own literature feature with separate numbering.

+Thanks [@kss-lea][https://github.com/kss-lea] for adding separate numbering formats for the first and second (supplement) part.

-_Please let me know if I accidentally forgot a contribution!_
+_Please let me know if I accidentally forgot a contribution!
+Thanks all contributors!_

 ## Compilation